alanng10/class-lang/Docue/Article/Single/a.md

 Struct any is passed with ref.

-Struct field type and local var type is declared.
+Struct vars types, glob vars types and local vars types are declared.
 The node is TypeName.
 TypeName class is base class.
 The class has 4 derived class.